 3. Dropping everything you're doing to give your child a ride somewhere.

-4. Providing your child with a telephone, television, computer, or game system.
+4. Providing your child with a cell phone, television, computer, or game system.

 5. Bailing your child out of trouble every time he or she does something wrong.